CodeIntelligenceTesting/jazzer/README.md

 ### OSS-Fuzz

-[Code Intelligence](https://code-intelligence.com) and Google have teamed up to bring support for Java, Kotlin, and other JVM-based languages to [OSS-Fuzz](https://github.com/google/oss-fuzz), Google's project for large-scale fuzzing of open-souce software.
+[Code Intelligence](https://code-intelligence.com) and Google have teamed up to bring support for Java, Kotlin, and other JVM-based languages to [OSS-Fuzz](https://github.com/google/oss-fuzz), Google's project for large-scale fuzzing of open-source software.
 Read [the OSS-Fuzz guide](https://google.github.io/oss-fuzz/getting-started/new-project-guide/jvm-lang/) to learn how to set up a Java project.

+**Note**: projects accepted in OSS-Fuzz can use Jazzer for free and benefit from the OSS-Fuzz infrastructure and licensing for automated analysis and continuous integration.

 ## Building from source